-These old photos do trigger memories of those family vacations (they didn’t take many movies in those days).
+These old photos do trigger memories of those family vacations – they didn’t take many movies in those days.
 But sadly, most of it’s pretty fuzzy now.

 What I remember are moments, not places.
-I don’t recall the coastal scenery during our drive down Highway 1, but I remember stopping at a Denny’s in Klamath Falls, Ore. where the entire staff was named Carol.
-I don’t remember our historical site-filled “Spirit of ‘76" bicentennial road trip, but I remember my little sister, out of boredom, mooning a passing car on I-76 (ah, the pre-car seat era).
+I don’t recall the coastal scenery during our drive down Highway 1, but I remember stopping at a Denny’s in Klamath Falls, Oregon, where the entire staff was named Carol.
+I don’t remember our historical site-filled “Spirit of ‘76″ bicentennial road trip, but I remember my little sister, out of boredom, mooning a passing car on I-76 (ah, the pre-car seat era).

 Are those the kinds of things my kids will remember from our expensive but interesting family vacations?
+Probably.

-I must say, I wholeheartedly believe travel teaches children (and adults) important lessons and values that can be hard to learn here in well-to-do suburbia.
+I wholeheartedly believe travel teaches children (and adults) important lessons and values that can be hard to learn here in well-to-do suburbia.
 It teaches them to appreciate, or at least be accepting, of other cultures.
 They learn to place less emphasis on material possessions and to judge someone based on the kind of person they are.

+Even if you do, will they remember everything?
 Let’s be honest: probably not.

-Then, after the woman died, Oprah interviewed the kids and asked them about their favorite times with their mother.
+After the woman died, Oprah interviewed the kids and asked them about their favorite times with their mother.
 And you know what they said?
 It wasn’t the Magic Kingdom or the Eiffel Tower.
 It was the ordinary moments.